The National Plan for Music Education: Consultation

 4. Develop a singing strategy to ensure that every pupil sings regularly and that choirs and other vocal ensembles are available in the area.

-- The Music Partnership's Singing Support team provide to schools a range of singing support (primary and secondary), delivery and development opportunities,
+- The Music Partnership's Singing Support team provide schools a range of singing support (primary and secondary), delivery and development opportunities,

 - A rolling programme of large-scale vocal projects enables our Singing Support Team to engage with at least 100 schools each year.